pingcap/community/challenge-Programs/performance-challenge.md

 If you have any questions during the coding process, you can discuss with us through **#performance-challenge-program** channel, and the mentor assigned for the Issues will reply to you within 24h.

 ### Step 4: Commit your code
-When your solution is ready, you can open a PR and commit the code to the corresponding GitHub Repo (i.e.,tidb) as a GitHub Pull Request (aka PR).
-Remember to @ the mentor responsible of this Issue to review your PR in the comment after the PR is submitted.
-The Mentor will check your PR as soon as possible.
+When your solution is ready, commit the code and submit a PR and to the corresponding GitHub Repo (i.e., tidb).
+Remember to request the review from the mentor responsible for this Issue.
+The mentor will check your PR as soon as possible.

 How to submit: When you finish the coding, you can submit the GitHub Pull Request (PR) to the corresponding Repo.
 About how to submit PR, see [GitHub Workflow](https://github.com/pingcap/community/blob/master/contributors/workflow.md).
 There is also [SRE-BOT Command](https://github.com/pingcap/community/blob/master/contributors/command-help.md) Help for your reference.